What is sourdough bread and how is it made? The recipe is simple, but the chemical process is anything but simple.

 Water and flour form an astonishing number of interconnected chemical compounds that is still not fully understood.
 Responsible for this remarkable process are wild yeast strains and lactobacillus probiotic bacteria.
 The yeast and bacteria create the taste and texture typical for sourdough bread.

 Sourdough bread offers health benefits exceeding most bread in grocery stores.
 But what exactly is sourdough?

 What’s sourdough bread?

 Traditionally, fermentation happens due to microorganisms naturally occurring on the grains.
-Different grains contain different bacteria and yeast and therefore, a mix of different grains have greater more diverse of yeast and bacteria.
+Different grains might contain different bacteria and yeast.
+A mix of grains have a more diverse composition.

 How does sourdough bread taste?

 My wife makes excellent sourdough bread.
 I use fermented butter and cheese, at times adding olive oil makes the bread irresistible!

 You can make many types of bread on sourdough.
 But often the bread is elastic, slightly rubbery in a good way.
 It’s usually crisp, crunchy with a robust crust.
 The taste is a bit tangy, complex, and rich.
 It has character.